giankdiluvi/giankdiluvi.github.io/index.md

 an initiative that brings together open and vetted resources to help promote the teaching and learning of introductory statistics.

-There are the resources that I have developed:
+Here are the resources that I have developed:

 - First Bayes \
   <a href="https://shiny-apps.stat.ubc.ca/FlexibleLearning/FirstBayes/Beta-Binomial/" >